szyar/tracker/README.md

   - [ ] Project name and description required
 - [ ] Project member invitation function
 - [ ] Roll setting function for project
-  - [ ] Project leader, developer, tester, user
+  - [ ] Project leader, developer, tester and user can be set for roll
 - [ ] Project editing function
 - [ ] Project deletion function
   - [ ] Project editing and project deletion can only be performed by the project leader